Last updated on April 13th, 2018 at 12:22 pm

 The Chile Lake District is located in south-central Chile, starting in Puerto Montt and Puerto Varas on the coast.
 Continuing inland towards the Andes Mountains, a Chile Lake District tour winds past gentle mountains, rivers, high alpine lakes, waterfalls, volcanoes, virgin forests, fjords, and islets surrounded by lakes with an infinitive palette of green and deep blue.
 Most Chile Lake District tours include a combination of cruise ships and buses to whisk you from the Chilean coast to the Argentine border in the Andes.

 With its major airport in Puerto Montt, the Chile Lake District can be reached by a short flight from Santiago (just 1 hour, 25 minutes).
 Take a lake cruise through Lago Llanquihue and then Lake Todos Los Santos on the way towards Argentina’s Lago Nahuel Huapi.
-Many lake cruises will stop in Puella or a similar town along the way, so that you can spend the night admidst the unforgettable Chile Lake District scenery.
+Many lake cruises will stop in Puella or a similar town along the way so that you can spend the night amidst the unforgettable Chile Lake District scenery.

-The history behind the Lake District’s colonization is a mixture of indigenous folklore and tales of European emigrants from Germany, Switzerland, and Great Britain.
+The history of the Lake District’s colonization is a mixture of indigenous folklore and tales of European emigrants from Germany, Switzerland, and Great Britain.
 In Puerto Varas, German pioneers planted a variety of roses for which the town was named.
 In Chiloe Island, the locals love to tell stories and myths of their ancestors, mysterious visitors, trolls, and other legends.

 In some ways, the charm is the biggest attraction of the Chile Lake District and its towns.
 Colorful wooden houses, steeples of hundreds of churches, harbors with boats waiting for fishermen to spread nets in the water, the smell of seafood, and unique handicrafts are what the Chile Lake District is all about.
 Not to mention a diversity of flora and fauna, delicious food, and hospitable people.